-This one has been popular for a long time, but green design has evolved to be about much more than energy-efficient appliances and LED light bulbs.
-Now, it’s all about making sure everything in your home reduces your carbon footprint and minimize any impact on the environment.
+This one has been popular for a long time, but green, or sustainable, design has evolved to include much more than energy-efficient appliances and LED light bulbs.
+Now, it’s all about making sure everything in your home reduces your carbon footprint and minimizes any impact on the environment.
+Eco-friendly construction also helps reduce your long-term maintenance costs as an added bonus.

 Climate change affects us in so many negative ways, and one of the top concerns is the increase in natural disasters.
 From wildfires that last for months to major floods that affect entire cities, we now need to prepare for the worst when building our homes.

 Switching to disaster-resilient materials is an important first step.
-Many builders now prefer to use stronger, more energy-efficient materials like insulated concrete forms (ICFs) instead of more traditional materials like wood.
+Many builders now prefer to use stronger, more energy-efficient materials like insulated concrete forms (ICFs) instead of traditional materials like wood.
+ICFs build tornado proof houses and are also incorporated into earthquake house designs too.
 For example, Nudura ICFs can withstand winds of up to 402 kilometers per hour (equivalent to an F4 tornado) and offer a fire protection rating of up to four hours.

-Many of us are now choosing to forgo getting a cottage or summer home and recreate the experience in our own backyards.
+Transform your own backyard for outdoor living.
 This trend helps you make the most of your existing space and take full advantage of your yard or patio during the summer months.

-You can design a full living space outside, complete with an outdoor television and comfy couches, as well as a kitchen and refrigerator for entertaining.
-Consider adding a fireplace or firepit to keep warm during a cool summer night and enjoy the outdoors through spring, fall, and even winter if you’re brave.
+You can design a full living space outside, complete with a television and comfy couches, as well as a kitchen and refrigerator for entertaining.
+Consider adding a fireplace or firepit to keep your family warm during a cool night and enjoy the outdoors through spring, fall, and even winter if you’re brave.

-This is another longstanding trend that shows no signs of slowing down.
-It has also evolved to encompass more of the home to make life even more comfortable and convenient.
-From an oven that can be turned on remotely to pre-heat, to skylights that can open and close automatically to create the perfect ambient temperature, there are more ways than ever to integrate smart home technology into your living space.
+Home automation through smart technology is increasing in popularity, encompassing more of the house to make life even more comfortable and convenient.
+From an oven that can be turned on remotely to pre-heat, to skylights that can open and close automatically to create the perfect ambient temperature, there are more ways now than ever to integrate smart home technology into your living space.

 You can start small with voice assistant and smart light bulbs and work your way up to a total smart home system that includes home security, temperature controls, and all your electronic devices.